 The following "Start" statuses identify the condition that autostarted the generator.
 The list below includes all possible statuses.
-If the autostart condition occurred sooner than expected, or it was not the intended autostart condition, refer to System Initialization and Calibration to change (or disable) the autostart setting.
+If the autostart condition occurred sooner than expected, or it was not the intended autostart condition, refer to step 2 of System Initialization and Calibration to change (or disable) the autostart setting.